Need to Get Out of the House? Try These Local Trails

-Bike lovers, rejoice!
-Spring is in full swing, which means its time to ride our favorite bike paths in Champaign County once again.
+Anyone else getting tired of the walk from the bedroom to the living room?
+How about the walk outside to get the mail?
+These trips aren't necessarily exciting but with a lot of things on hold this summer, it's tough to find places to explore.
+Luckily, the greater Champaign County area is full of places to walk and bike.
 From the historic Kickapoo Rail Trail to adventures waiting for you along farmlands, neighborhoods, and forests, the greater Champaign County area is a hot spot for Midwest bike enthusiasts.
-Here are a few paths and trails to check out this Spring.
+Here are a few paths and trails to check out.

 Kickapoo rail trail

 Crossing into the Champaign County area for a 6.7 mile run from Urbana to St. Joseph, the Kickapoo Rail Trail spans nearly 25 miles in total across some of the state's most diverse ecosystems, including woodland, prairie, and wetland.
-The retired railroad corridor is a great place to bring the bikes for a day of adventure.
-Just start the trail in Urbana at the Main Street Spur and ride all the way to St. Joe for an over 13-mile ride!
+The retired railroad corridor is a great place to bring the bikes for a day of adventure or just a casual stroll.
+Just start the trail in Urbana at the Main Street Spur and explore all the way to St. Joe for an over 13-mile walk or ride!

 lake of the woods

-Lake of the Woods has so much to offer, from the Museum of the Grand Prairie to some incredible bike paths.
+Lake of the Woods has so much to offer, from the Museum of the Grand Prairie to some incredible walking and bike paths.
 The 3.3-mile paved Bicycle/Pedestrian Path stretches the entire length of the preserve, winding through grasslands, prairie, and wooded areas as well as crossing the Sangamon River on the Lake of the Woods Covered Bridge.
-Hop off the bike for a short hike in the Rayburn-Purnell Woods to stretch before continuing your ride.
+Hop off the trail for a short visit into the Rayburn-Purnell Woods to break up your adventure.

 O'Malley's Alley Trail in Champaign